CaseyScott/Gaming-hardware-Django-milestone/README.md

 ## Features left to implement
 - Categories are hard coded at this stage.
 This list in real world situation would be a dynamic list so the administrator could change the list and add more categories as the company expands.
 - home page to have more information on products instore
-- User feedback about where the completed purchase has been sent to with package tracking.
 - return policy for damaged goods.
 - User comments on components instore.
 - Component compatibility feedback as the user adds items to cart.